09.05.15 | 0 Comments|

-When you are new to building and managing websites, you will encounter concepts you never knew existed, and you are faced with a series of dilemmas.
+When you are new to building and managing websites, you will encounter concepts you never knew existed and will face a series of dilemmas.
 One of the top questions regarding a website’s administration refers to the use of domains and subdomains.
 What is a domain?
 What is a subdomain?
-When to use a subdomain and when not?
-Numerous terms are unfamiliar and questions rise, so conducting a little research might be a necessary thing.
-Google search can be highly beneficial, however, we took it upon ourselves to do that for you and sum up essential points.
+When should you use a subdomain and when should you not?
+You’ll be confronted with numerous unfamiliar terms and questions will arise, so conducting a little research will likely be necessary.
+A Google search can be highly beneficial, however, we took it upon ourselves to do the research for you and sum up the essential points.
 To further elaborate, let’s first see what these terms refer to:

-A website’s domain name is its virtual address, and operates in a similar way to the postal address you have for your residence or for your office.
-It indicates web browsers where to take you to, and which contents to display on the page, just as when you want to go home by cab, you would give the taxi driver your house’s street address.
+A website’s domain name is its virtual address and operates in a similar way to the postal address you have for your residence or for your office.
+It indicates to web browsers where to take you to and which content to display on the page, just as when you want to go home by cab, you would give the taxi driver your home address.
 A domain’s URL generally looks like this: www.site.com.

 Imagine there are several apartments in your building, and you would want someone to get to your home and not the neighbors’.
-In this case you would tell him you live on the first floor, or in flat no. 5.
+In this case, you would tell him you live on the first floor, or in apartment no. 5.
 The same way, a subdomain would indicate a separate category within a website’s content.
 Its URL should look like this: subdomain.site.com

 Once you register your own domain name, you can decide yourself whether to use subdomains or not.
 While this is a common practice, even big names like Yahoo and CNN use to organize their content, the subdomains are not always the best solution.

 They are a good solution if you want to divide your website’s content into categories, but, as far as search engine optimization is concerned, you will have to treat each of them as if they were a separate entity.
 Studies have shown that subdomains don’t always inherit all of the root domain’s positive metrics.